linben/dcos-toolbox/alicloud/README.md

 2. Click on __New Resource Stack__
 3. Copy and Paste ROS template into dialogue box and click __Next__
 4. Enter in __Stack Name__, customize options, then click __Create__
+5. Be sure to enter a valid password (for ECS instances)

 **Notes**
 - The region you are deploying into must support the instance types specified